Phran6ix/Phran6ix/README.md

 - 👋 Hi, I’m @Phran6ix
-- 👀 I’m interested in Backend Engineering
+- 👀 I am a backend developer
-- 🌱 I’m currently learning NodeJs, ExpressJS, MongoDb and Mongoose
+- 🌱 I write NodeJs, ExpressJS, MongoDb and Mongoose
 -
 - 📫 How to reach me on email: francisolatinwo@gmail.com